Advanced search

 Other medicines and Fludrocortisone acetate

-Please tell your doctor or pharmacist if you are taking, have recently taken or might take any other medicines.
-This is especially important if you are taking:
+Tell your doctor or pharmacist if you are taking, have recently taken or might take any other medicines, including those obtained without a prescription.
+This includes herbal medicines.

-• Aspirin, ibuprofen or other non-steroidal anti-inflammatory drugs (NSAIDs) as corticosteroids can increase the chance of bleeding from the gut.
+• Aspirin, ibuprofen or other non-steroidal anti-inflammatory drugs (NSAIDs) as corticosteroids can increase the chance of bleeding from the gut

 • Any antifungals (e.g. ketoconazole, amphotericin)